April 1, 2014

-I came all the way to Paris but not a single native French person signed up for my seminar.
+I came all the way to Paris but hardly any native French people signed up for my seminar.
+They are too complacent.
 Everyone is too busy to see the writing on the wall.

 I grew up with the Holocaust, the Shoah, the Great Tragedy.
 From my earliest years I have been aware that innocent people can and will be the victims of terrible crimes.
 I live the Holocaust.
 And the Survivors, they certainly live the Holocaust, every day of their lives.
 For many of us the war has never ended.

 When I land in Austria the first thing that crosses my mind is...the birthplace of Hitler.
 When I land in Paris...Vel D'hiv.
 When I land in Ukraine..Babi Yar. (and please do not tell me you never heard of these things.)

 And the Survivors, how do they go on?
 How do they carry on their lives?

 There is so much to learn from them, there is so much to learn from the Jewish experience.
 That is what Krav Maga is all about.
 And if you want to learn Krav Maga without the historical aspects, please...keep moving.

 How does a victim pick up the pieces and become a Survivor, and then a Witness.

 Study our history, come to Israel, understand how we have gone from being "Victims, led like sheep to the slaughter", to "Survivors", and finally to "Witnesses", and Warriors.

 We have witnessed the worst of mankind and we have continued; to build a democracy in a region dominated by hate and oppression, to build a state that is a glorious testament to our people.
 How?

 It should have said, "State of Israel is Reborn"